 Beyond the first year of the permit, drilling is expected to resume in the winter of 2024 and continue into summer 2024.
-Additional infill drilling as well as geotechnical drill will also be required in succeeding years of the LUP on the Fi, Hi, Ki, NITE, BIG, and THOR leases in order to upgrade resources to measured and indicated categories to support development planning.
+Additional infill drilling as well as geotechnical drilling will also be required in succeeding years of the LUP on the Fi, Ki, Shorty, NITE, BIG, and ECHO (formerly known as THOR) leases in order to upgrade resources to measured and indicated categories to support development planning.

-1.9.
+1.8.
 Site Description

 Within the Project area the leases cover low-lying, rolling topography ranging in elevation between 250 and 320 metres above sea level.
 Muskeg, marshes, and lakes separated by northwesterly to northeasterly trending bedrock ridges are the dominant features.
 Numerous small lakes occur in the area where drilling is proposed.
 Recent forest fires have burnt the area covered by several of the leases, others are relatively sparsely treed.
 There are no major rivers running through the leases.
 Except for the six leases closest to Yellowknife, there are no communities, lodges, or trap lines in the immediate vicinity of the other leases.
 Therefore, the impact of the proposed operation is expected to be minimal from a social, as well as environmental point of view.
 However, parts of the project area are used for food gathering, hunting, and trapping by various aboriginal groups.
 Bison Historical Services Ltd has prepared an Archaeological Overview Study of the historical resources within and around the lease areas.
+An Archaeological Impact Assessment will be conducted in the Spring-Summer of 2023.